 Gnocchi is another favourite of mine, but I’m always a bit wary to try it.
 I’ve had some really bad gnocchi in the city before.
 The gnocchi at Bundok is not what you might expect, because it is done Parisian-style, so, no potatoes.
 Being flour-based, it was very light and, as our server described it, melt-in-your-mouth.
 Served with a mushroom ragu, spinach, and bread crumbs, it made for a very satisfying combination.
 Worth it for one of the larger dishes.

 The other large dish we got was the grilled striploin.
 This comes served with a herb pistou, coarse salt, grilled broccoli, and a potato haystack.
 The striploin came out well prepared and pre-sliced, and overall, aesthetic.
-The dish was executed nicely, but to be completely honest, it lacked a wow-factor for me.
-I found it a bit bland and on the boring side.
-It didn’t warrant the price of $38, and I probably would have been better off ordering two smaller dishes.
+The dish was executed nicely, and was good, but I found with the price of $38, I might have been better off ordering a couple of their other dishes.

 Overall, I enjoyed my experience at Bundok.
 I usually don’t talk too much about service unless it was incredibly bad, or incredibly good, so I want to point out that the service that I got here was excellent.
 Dishes were well explained, we were checked-in on an appropriate amount of times, and recommendations were welcomed.
 Another great addition to the downtown scene!
 I’ll be sure to be back to try out other dishes!
 Next on my list is the deep-fried chicken skins, because… how can you go wrong with a dish like that!